paszu/3DSRepo/FAQ.md

-Currently, AuReiNAND supports Region Free patches, which enable users to install games from any region without any extra modification or steps.

 + <a name="faq_latestfw" />**Q:** *I am on the latest firmware version, is my device hackable?*
   **A:** Normally the answer is no, but at the time of writing the latest version (10.7.0) is hackable as long as you have a compatible game.